 - Fever

 Palpitations are an indication of a more serious heart issue, and a health care practitioner can help determine if they are harmless or a symptom of a more serious heart condition.
-The tests listed below may be recommended by the doctor to determine the cause of the heart palpitations.
+The doctor may recommend the tests listed below to determine the cause of the heart palpitations.

 - Blood test